vyomasystems-lab/riscv-ctb-challenge-SuperChamp234/challenge_level1/challenge1_logical/README.md

    - The "andi" instruction in RISC-V is used for bitwise AND between a register and an immediate value.
 The instruction format is: `andi rd, rs1, imm`, where `rd` is the destination register, `rs1` is the source register, and `imm` is a 12-bit immediate value.

 4. **Identifying the Error - Line 15855:**
    - The error on line 15855 involved the use of an invalid register `z4`.
 There is no `z` register in the RISC-V 32I ISA.
-We corrected the instruction to use a valid register.
+I corrected the instruction to use a valid register.

 5. **Identifying the Error - Line 25584:**
    - The error on line 25584 involved the "andi" instruction, which performs a bitwise AND between a register and an immediate value.
 The error indicated that `s0` was not a valid immediate value for the "andi" instruction.

 6. **Fixing Line 25584:**
-   - We corrected the "andi" instruction by replacing `s0` with a valid 12-bit immediate value.
-We used the immediate value `1` as an example.
+   - I corrected the "andi" instruction by replacing `s0` with a valid 12-bit immediate value.
+I used the immediate value `1` as an example.
 The corrected instruction is: `andi s5, t1, 1`.

 7. **Result:**
    - After making the above corrections, the code successfully assembled without any "illegal operands" errors.